Skip to main content

 Remarks

-This function is equivalent to function EventEmitter.on for even type solution.
+This function is equivalent to function EventEmitter.on for event type solution.
 The registered listener function is called for every solution found by the solver, the solution is passed via SolutionEvent parameter to the function.

 Example